 In 2009 INPEX signed an agreement with the Djarindjin Aboriginal Corporation for the long-term management of the Djarindjin-Lombadina Airport in the Kimberley, Western Australia.
 The Djarindjin Aboriginal Corporation own and operate the airport on behalf of the local Bardi Jawi people.
 In partnership with the Western Australian Government, INPEX undertook a major upgrade to the airport which now guarantees access for emergency departures from the Browse Basin fields.
 The upgrade has greatly improved safety for offshore rig workers, especially during cyclone and emergency evacuations.
 For the people of Djarindjin, the agreement provides another income stream together with training and job opportunities.

 INPEX proudly sponsor

-At INPEX we see sponsorship as a great way of engaging, supporting and enhancing the social and economic development of our host communities.
-By focusing on education and training, community, and environmental sponsorship activities, we seek to develop long-term, mutually beneficial relationships with our stakeholders.
+At INPEX we see community sponsorship and investment as a great way of engaging, supporting and enhancing the social and economic development of our host communities.
+INPEX focuses its sponsorship and community investment activities in four key areas which reflect the INPEX corporate values and business goals.
+These are:

-Among the many community events and Projects INPEX sponsors are:
+Among the many community events and initiatives INPEX and the Ichthys Project sponsored are:

-As one of the leading petroleum companies in the world, we believe it is our responsibility to help communities in situations of need.
-In 2011 INPEX donated over $3 million dollars to the following causes:
+As one of the world’s leading oil and gas companies, INPEX believes it has a responsibility to help communities in need.
+INPEX has donated more than AUD $3 million dollars to the following causes: